 I found the remained parting line forgotten to erase on the mantlet.
 I checked it with real tank photos, these kinds of lines do not exist, and no line on the famous Tamiya’s kit.
 M24 Chaffee has a similar line.
 Ummm, it’s trouble…

 Increasing thickness of the canvas with Tamiya Putty.
 Surrounded the edge of the canvas with the stretched runner, attached the chopped thin lead and rivets cut out from the extra parts of German tanks which I assembled past time and keep them.

 Well, it’s not so bad after painting.
 Poor efficiency as that additional works after complete basic painting.
 I guess it’s OK, thinking efficiency is unrefined for enjoy the hobby.
 After completing the canvas cover, I felt a sense of accomplishment, likely to hand out the next kit.

-According to the manual, this marking is the U.S. Army 1st Armored Regiment in West German, 1956.
-M41 had also been granted to West German till they developed the domestic manufactured tank named Leopard.
+According to the manual, this marking is the U.S. Army 1st Armored Regiment in West Germany, 1956.
+M41 had also been granted to West Germany till they developed the domestic manufactured tank named Leopard.